Skip to content

 Ollama backend returns empty strings

 1. Model not pulled.
-Confirm the requested model is actually present:
+Confirm the requested model is present:

-ollama pull qwen2.5:3b # or whatever ZETTELFORGE_LLM_MODEL points to
+ollama pull qwen2.5:3b # or the model ZETTELFORGE_LLM_MODEL points to

-Pre-2.5.2 budgets were too low (300–1024 tokens depending on call site) and silently failed every causal-extraction, synthesis, fact-extraction, and LLM-NER call.
-Upgrade to 2.5.2+; the per-call-site caps are now 2500–8000 tokens.
-See the Configuration Reference §Per-call-site max_tokens budgets for the exact values and now config-overridable in v2.6.0.
+Pre-v2.5.2 budgets were too low (300–1024 tokens depending on the call site) and silently failed every causal-extraction, synthesis, fact-extraction, and LLM NER call.
+Upgrade to v2.5.2+; the per-call-site caps are now 2500–8000 tokens and are config-overridable.
+See the Configuration Reference — llm for the exact per-call-site knobs.

-If you can't upgrade and you're stuck on a reasoning model, switch to a non-reasoning model (e.g. gemma4:e4b, qwen2.5:3b) which doesn't emit <think> tokens.
+If you cannot upgrade and you are on a reasoning model, switch to a model that does not emit <think> tokens, such as qwen2.5:3b when served normally.

 remember() problems